-On successful completion of the sub-course, the student will be able to:
+On successful completion of the sub-course, students should be able to:

 - 1. Explain how and why digitalization affects organizations and their governance. - 2.
 Explain essential aspects of information systems evaluation and implementation. - 3.
 Use enterprise systems to solve simple tasks arising in an organization. - 4.
-Take a stance on definitions and current issues discussed in the course.
+Take a stance on definitions and current issues in the field of digitalization and information systems as defined in the course.